consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/quick_fix.md

 ## 18.2.
 Define an Intention Action
 The `SimpleCreatePropertyQuickFix` creates a property in the file chosen by the user - in this case, a Java file containing a `prefix:key` - and navigate to this property after creation.
 Under the hood, `SimpleCreatePropertyQuickFix` is an Intention Action.
-For a more in-depth example of an Intention Action, see [`conditional_operator_intention`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/conditional_operator_intention).
+For a more in-depth example of an Intention Action, see the `conditional_operator_intention` code sample.

 ```java
 {% include /code_samples/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleCreatePropertyQuickFix.java %}